AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 > * `-c ...` – specifies the channels
 > * `bit` – this positional argument is specifying the program name as it is within conda

-This might take about a minute, once it is finished we can try one of them:
+This might take about a minute (or it might fail, see below), once it is finished we can try one of them:

 ```bash
 # if working in the binder, this random-assembly.fa file is there already